Missing-Children-Society-Canada/portal/README.md

-# Self-Registration
+# Data Visualization Portal
-This project is to capture users who want to register with the system.
-Registration is done by authenticating against 3rd party social media providers; such as Twitter, Instagram and Facebook.
+This project is to visualize the data contained in the platform.
+From the individual in need, to the overview of all people being tracked.